section-engineering-education/engineering-education/content/articles/introduction-to-java-servlets/index.md

 - The answer from the CGI application is collected.
 - HTTP response produced and delivered to the client once the process has ended.

 As a result, the CGI server must establish and delete processes for each request.
-It's simple to see how this technique works for a small number of clients, but as the number of customers grows, the strain on the server grows, and the time it takes to process requests grows as well.
+As the number of clients increases, so does the load on the server, and the time it takes to process requests.

 ### Advantages and Disadvantages of Java Servlet
 #### Advantages